makersacademy/airport_challenge/README.md

 * Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.

-Approach to Challenge
+My Approach to Challenge
 =====================

-Update the README with user stories and domain model
+Update the README with user stories and try to make a domain model

 **User Stories**